S-A-F-T-Organization/SaftLanding/README.md

 # saftLanding
-The static landing page for the S.A.F.T. orgainization.
+The static landing page for the S.A.F.T. organization.